Can They Compete? Cost Competitiveness of Non-Light-Water Reactors for Heat and Power Supply in a Decarbonized European

-Nonetheless, we assess the potential application of light water reactors and SNR concepts in a future decarbonized energy system in Europe in the near future.
-We run five model calculations assuming variying technolgy availability in each of the three general readiness level scenarios (FOAK, mean NOAK, minimum NOAK for OCC, fuel, and OM cost).
-For FOAK cost scenarios, the cost-optimizing model builds no nuclear and relies on renewables to provide all necessary energy services.
-At mean NOAK cost, on average 60\% of FOAK cost assumptions, nuclear power plant capacities are added to the grid, primarily for heat provision.
-At minimum NOAK cost, on average \(\frac{1}{4}\) of FOAK cost assumptions, nuclear power plants dominate medium and high process heat generation, primarily due to the construction of HTRs and SFRs, while both high- and low-capacity LWRs are mostly neglected.

-Thus, to achieve technological readiness for the widespread implementation of non-light water reactor technologies and potentially reduce expansion costs, development efforts should be focused on a limited number of reactor concepts and focussed on technologies capable of providing high temperature process heat.
-For policymakers, this implies goal-oriented (financial) and reliable support of projects with the highest degree of success and future applicability.
-Cost reductions are only possible when a substantial number of reactors of the same design are built without continuous re-designs necessitating additional safety inspections and licensing procedures.
+Nonetheless, we assess the potential application of LWR and non-LWR concepts in a decarbonized near-future energy system in Europe.
+In ten scenarios, we continuously reduce OCC values for four different reactor types.
+We find that nuclear capacities are built primarily for energy types whose provision requires similarly expensive technologies, i.e., medium and high temperature process heat.
+The required cost ranges seem rather unlikely given the early stages of development for most non-LWR and SMR concepts as well as past experiences from high-capacity LWR construction projects in Europe.

-Based on the results described above, one could assume that nuclear power could play a substantial role in a future decarbonized energy system.
-However, the energy model's assumptions are skewed positively towards nuclear power.
+The results described above give an optimistic upper-bound of the potential role of nuclear power in a future energy system because the model's assumptions are skewed positively towards the considered reactor technologies.